The Ceej Is Pretty Funny. But, Enough About His Looks.

 If you wish to contact Mr. Ceej - for interviews, auditions, permission to use his work, or any other reason you can think of - you may use the contact link at the top of the page.

 Also, if you'd like to increase The Ceej's film budget so his internet videos will come out faster and with higher quality, you may donate to his art.
 The more money he has the higher the quality he can squeeze out of his art.
-You may donate by clicking on one of the buttons below:
+You may donate by clicking on the button below: